dokku/dokku/docs/networking/proxy-management.md

 By default, every HTTP/HTTPS request is routed to the `web` process declared in the app's `Procfile`.
 Use `proxy:route:*` to route specific path prefixes to a different process within the same app - for example, sending `/api/v0/*` to an `api` process or `/ws` to a `websocket` process.
 The `web` process always handles every other path as an implicit catch-all.

 > [!NOTE]
-> Path-based routing is rendered by the `nginx`, `traefik`, `caddy`, and `k3s` proxy backends.
-The `openresty` and `haproxy` backends accept and store route declarations, but the routes are inert (no labels are emitted) because the sidecar images do not yet support path-prefix vocabulary.
+> Path-based routing is rendered by the `nginx`, `traefik`, `caddy`, `openresty`, and `k3s` proxy backends.
+The `haproxy` backend accepts and stores route declarations but the routes are inert (no labels are emitted) because the `byjg/easy-haproxy` sidecar image only supports host-based routing.
 Routes stored ahead of a backend switch will activate automatically once the proxy is changed to a rendering backend.
-Tracked at [dokku/openresty-docker-proxy#137](https://github.com/dokku/openresty-docker-proxy/issues/137) and the `haproxy-vhosts` sidecar.

 #### Adding a route